CircuitSetup/Flux-Capacitor_backup/README.md

 A good first step would be to establish access to the Config Portal in order to configure your Flux Capacitor.

 As long as the device is unconfigured, as is the case with a brand new Flux Capacitor, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "FC-AP".
+This is called "Access point mode", or "AP-mode".

 - Power up the device and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "FC-AP".